Henry Probus: Internal politics

 During his reign, Henry succeeded in strengthening central power across his duchy, as well as improving its economy.
-He supported progress of mining and cities, many of which received German city law and various privileges.
+He supported the progress of mining and cities, many of which received German city law and various privileges.
 He was also an educated man, fluently spoke several languages and actively supported Western court culture and chivalric ethos.
 Henry himself was a talented poet; two of his poems were recorded in Codex Manesse.

 Death

-Henry IV died suddenly in 1290, aged no more than thirty-two years.
+Henry died suddenly in 1290, aged no more than thirty-two years.
 The details of his death, given by the chronicler Ottokar of Styria, are seen by some historians as very reliable and by others as doubtful.

 The year of his death is widely accepted, and confirmation for this can be found in numerous sources.
 However, the exact day was variously given by the sources.
 One, the most supported by far of the largest number of sources, and given by the Church of St. John the Baptist, was 23 June.
 There are, however, other proposals: 24 June, 22 July, and even in April.